AndreasHGK/EasyKits/README.md

 no-economy: "§c§l> §r§7There is no economy installed."

 unknown-exception: "§c§l> §r§7There was an unknown exception."

+# chestkit item
+chestkit-name: "§r§a{NAME}§r§7 kit"
+chestkit-lore:
+  - "§r§7Tap with this item in your hand to equip this kit."

 # /createkit UI + messages
 createkit-title: "§0Kit creation menu"